...

 • In drought-prone regions, be extra mindful of long baths or unnecessary laundry.

-Purifying water instead of buying bottled
+Purify water instead of buying bottle after bottle

 A compact purifier or UV pen can make tap or stream water safe in many destinations, especially when you combine it with local knowledge.
 This is one of the single best upgrades you can make as an eco-conscious traveler.